nozim/searchapp/Readme.md

 ## Things I could improve
 * Extract meeting definition and data source parameters into either command line arguments
-* Remove noize, maybe some primitive clustering algo
+* Remove noise, maybe some primitive clustering algo
 * Add grouping by floors, and run the search in parallel on each floor